Lab Director

 Emma Truffyn

-Emma Truffyn is a second year master’s student in the Clinical Child and Adolescent Psychology Program at the University of Guelph.
+Emma Truffyn is a first year doctoral student in the Clinical Child and Adolescent Psychology Program at the University of Guelph.
 Her research interests broadly focus on needle fear and pain management across various medical settings to improve outcomes for children and families.
 She is passionate about conducting patient-oriented research that engages patients and families to better understand lived experiences of pain.
 Prior to joining the PPHC lab, Emma completed her undergraduate degree in Psychology, with a concentration in Forensic Psychology, at St. Francis Xavier University, where she examined anxiety in the context of dental services.
 Additionally, she completed her MA in Counselling Psychology from Western University and has worked clinically as a School Psychometrist.
 Emma’s research has been funded by OGS.

 Delane Linkiewich